Planning permission relates to what and where you build. Generally if the building is:

 Always ask your Accountant or a specialist for current and correct advice.

-Easy, visit this Government website for all current rules.
-Also, give a very detailed and simple to understand explanation here.
+Easy, just visit this Government website for all the current rules.
+Also, read this very detailed and simple-to-understand explanation here.

 For information on planning please feel free to contact us